maaaaciej/ecommerce/README.md

 <i>4/7/2020</i>

 Could call it complete now!
 Integrated stripe, as well as a stripe-checkout component.
 Changed title of the page.
 Ready to deploy.

+<i>4/7/2020</i>

+Uploaded shop data to firebase, preparing to storing it there and fetching asynchronously, instead of statically storing it in our application.
+Better for scalability, as well as it better reflects on a realistic scenario.